Kiminaka/iterativeRegression/README.md

 Iterative RANSAC regression algorithm specifically for outlier detection and prediction of weigh-ins from smart scales.
 =========
+This robust algorithm is useful if the data includes multiple trends (for example, X number of family members use the scale) or a lot of outliers.

 # Algorithm (how it works)
 __1 to 3 is to prepare the first window to fit the model.
 4 to 6 is to iteratively update the window for preparing training data and predicting the next points__